elasticio/elasticio.github.io/content/_components/aws-s3/index.md

 The component provides ability to connect to Amazon Simple Storage Service (Amazon S3) object storage service.

 Following actions are inside:

 - Write file
 - Read file
 - Get filenames
 - Delete file
 - Stream to CSV
+- Rename file

 ### Description

-This is the component for working with AWS S3 object storage service on elastic.io platform.
+This is the component for working with AWS S3 object storage service on {{site.data.tenant.name}} platform.

 ### How works.
 SDK version